silverwind/dnsz/README.md

 - `opts.sections`: Whether to group records into sections.
 Default: `true`.
 - `opts.crlf`: When `true`, emit `\r\n` instead of `\n` for the resulting zone file.
 Default: `false`.
+- `opts.dots`: Ensure trailing dots on FQDNs in content.
+Supports a limited amount of record types.
+Default: `false`.

 If `data.origin` is specified, the following things happen in the zone file output: